 (If you really want to sound authentic, you can trill the "r").

 Much of Rev. Andreades' pastoral work put gender issues front and center.
 He was pastor for ten and a half years of the Village Church in Greenwich Village, New York City, and is the founder of Higher Ground (originally called G.A.M.E.
 [Gender Affirming Ministry Endeavor]), a New York City ministry of Christian discipleship serving men and women with unwanted same-sex attraction.
 He went on to do a doctoral dissertation on emotional intimacy in Christian marriage in light of gender distinction, a qualitative study of men with a history of same-sex attraction and unions who are now in long time marriages to Christian women.
 From 2014 to 2018, Rev. Andreades was senior pastor of Faith Reformed Presbyterian Church in Quarryville, Pennsylvania.
 He is now associate pastor of Iron Works Church in Phoenixville, where he has served for three years.
 He has counseled scores of engaged and married couples as well as church members in their relationships with one another.

 Sam grew up with three older sisters who have constantly challenged him in his understanding of what it means for him to be a boy.
-He has been married for twenty-six years to his wife, Mary K., whom he describes as the truest woman he knows, and without whom he says he could not do what he does.
-Together they have raised three sons and one daughter, and now have a daughter-in-law.
+He has been married for twenty-nine years to his wife, Mary K., whom he describes as the truest woman he knows, and without whom he says he could not do what he does.
+Together they have raised three sons and one daughter, and now have two daughters-in-law.
 Submission to the body of Christ has always been an important part of Sam's Christian walk.
 As a member of a local church since becoming a Christian at seventeen years old, he has bonded to brothers and sisters of God's family through the dozen churches to which he has joined himself in each phase of his life.

 Being a Presbyterian pastor means ministering in relationship.
 It requires working closely with his session (the church’s board of elders), which affords Sam some of the most meaningful friendships of his life.
 Chairing the Shepherding Committee of his presbytery (a collective of local ministers and elders) in New York also afforded him important people-linking lessons.